trevorjgould/dada2analysis/README.md

 ![logo](/images/Picture1.png)
-**The output from this pipeline is:**
-1) combined tables for use in analysis
-2) plots
- - alpha diversity
- - beta diversity
- - taxonomy plots
-3) statistical analysis
-4) summary plots

 **Processing of raw sequence data**

   Each Method (16S/ITS/18S) is treated differently
   1) trim_(16S/ITS/18S).sh
        runs cutadapt to remove adapters and primers primers are specific to your experimental design so adjust accordingly
   2) run_(16S/ITS/18S)_dada2.R
        runs dada2 on your samples

-       filterAndTrim is specific to the length of your reads and type of read mergePairs overlap is specific to the variable region length taxonony references are specific to your experimental design
+       filterAndTrim is specific to the length of your reads and type of read

+       mergePairs overlap is specific to the variable region length

+       taxonony references are specific to your experimental design

        see: https://benjjneb.github.io/dada2/training.html for reference files

        recommend using references with outgroups ie ("All eukaryotes") when possible.

 **Analysis of dada2 output**